darktjm/ebaz/README.md

   - `ysv-supt.v` - macro library to assist in one of the issues porting SystemVerilog code to yosys-native (rather than the Surelog plugin).
 See `demo/hdmi` for example usage.
-While this fixes the yosys array access errors, the hdmi code still does not work with the free toolchain.
+While this fixes the yosys array access errors, the HDMI code still does not work with the free tool chain.

-  - `demo` - against my better judgement, I have included my simple demo which exercises the components I want: LEDs, pushbuttons, expansion connector (H4), speaker, LCD, USB UART (echos @115200), ethernet passthrough, and HDMI.
-There seems to be an issue with the LCD backlight, even though another demo I have (the ulx3s-misc collatz example ported to the ebaz) seems to work, at least in that regard.
-Parts were taken from other projects which were independently verified as working, to eliminate possible errors on my part (but I still managed to sneak an error into the uart code):
+  - `demo` - against my better judgment, I have included my simple demo which exercises the components I want: LEDs, push buttons, expansion connector (H4), speaker, LCD, USB UART (echos @115200), ethernet pass through, and HDMI.
+There seems to be an issue with the LCD back light, even though another demo I have (the ulx3s-misc collatz example ported to the ebaz) seems to work, at least in that regard.
+Parts were taken from other projects which were independently verified as working, to eliminate possible errors on my part (but I still managed to sneak an error into the UART code):
       - LCD support: <https://github.com/emard/ulx3s-misc> spi_display example
       - HDMI with audio support: <https://github.com/hdl-util/hdmi> with some modifications by me.
 It's System Verilog, not supported by